absturztaube/sbb_cli/README.md

 	./sbb.sh -d 14.10.2018 -t 10:15 bern zürich

-Via is implemented by `-v` but not tested yet
+Via is implemented by `-v`

-Same goes for using the specified time as arrival time with `-a`
+	./sbb.sh -v lausanne brig bern

+If date and/or time should be used to search for arrival time, use `-a`

+	./sbb.sh -t 20:00 -a bern basel

 ## Infos